-uPtake is a partnership project designed to improve nutrient use efficiency on grazing farms in South West Western Australia by improving farmer and industry knowledge, confidence and uptake of the science supporting fertiliser recommendations.
+uPtake is a partnership project designed to improve nutrient use efficiency on grazing farms in south-west Western Australia by improving farmer and industry knowledge, confidence and uptake of the science supporting fertiliser recommendations.

 With nearly 70 per cent of nutrients entering regional estuaries from grazing farms the project will improve knowledge of nutrient requirements for productivity to keep fertiliser and profits on farm and reduce loss to waterways and estuaries.

-The project is jointly funded through the State Government's Healthy Estuaries WA and the Australian Government's National Landcare Program with more than $5.5 million funding to improve the health of waterways and estuaries and help increase farm productivity and profitability.
+The project was jointly funded through the State Government's Healthy Estuaries WA and the Australian Government's National Landcare Program with more than $5.5 million funding to improve the health of waterways and estuaries and help increase farm productivity and profitability.